Erikten/lead-intake-system/README.md

 **What I'd Improve:**
 - Make scoring rules configurable (database or config file)
-- Add weighted scoring based on business priorities
+- Add scoring based on business priorities
 - Implement A/B testing for scoring variations
 - Track conversion rates to optimize thresholds